TUM-DSE/research-work-archive/README.md

 If the research work was submitted between 1st of April and the last day of September, it was a summer semester.
 Else a winter semester.
-If the work was submitted in winter semester, please put it in the year folder belonging to the start of the winter semester, i.e., if the wintersemester is 22/23 please put it into 2022 (even if the work was submitted in the first three months of 2023).
+If the work was submitted in winter semester, please put it in the year folder belonging to the start of the winter semester, i.e., if the winter semester is 22/23 please put it into 2022 (even if the work was submitted in the first three months of 2023).
 Thanks!